PowervRNI/powervrni/README.md

 entity_id        : 14307:4:1142332887
 ```

-More examples and usage documentation to come.
+More examples are available in the examples/ directory and [here](https://lostdomain.org/tag/powervrni/)

 ## Contact